What is the Chang Chavkin Scholars Program?

 Who is eligible?

-What type of scholarships is awarded?
+What type of scholarship is awarded?

 The Program is a “last dollar” scholarship and provides up to $15,000 per year for four years toward the cost of full-time attendance at an accredited U.S. college.